 Have you seen all of the hand lettering videos and projects out there?
 They are stunning!

 I've tried my hand at hand lettering, and while it is a technique that takes some getting used to, the results are so pretty to look at and share.
-You can use hand lettering in just about anything - from hand-witten letters and cards to crafts and advertisements.
+You can use hand lettering in just about anything - from hand-written letters and cards to crafts and advertisements.
 Share the beauty of typography with everyone!

 These tips are meant to be helpful to beginners and those who don't have hands trained in the art of making pretty things (aka me).
 It's definitely an adjustment from writing like I've forgotten how to creating art.